 Ongoing and active home-school-community collaboration

 Support for recruitment, preparation, and retention of special education personnel at all levels (e.g., special education teachers, teacher educators, classroom researchers, program administrators);

-By participating actively in national advocacy efforts, HECSE is demonstrating the important role higher education plays in America’s public education infrastructure.
-In the public education debate, HECSE shares critical information policy makers need regarding current preparation challenges, effective preparation and support for highly-qualified personnel, new knowledge about children and youth with disabilities, and effective ways to design appropriate programs, deliver effective content, and monitor student growth.
-Working together, HECSE and other like-minded groups are making important strides forward to ensure better educational opportunities for students with disabilities and effective professional preparation.
+I am honored to have this opportunity to serve as the HECSE president.
+I have seen the outcomes resulting from active participation in state and national advocacy efforts.
+HECSE consistently demonstrates the important role higher education plays in America’s public education infrastructure.
+In the public education debate, HECSE is committed to sharing critical information policy makers need regarding current preparation challenges, effective preparation and support for well-qualified personnel, and new knowledge about children and youth with disabilities and their families.
+In addition, we must provide ideas and innovations in effective ways to design appropriate programs, deliver effective content, and monitor student growth.
+HECSE works collaboratively with other organizations to ensure better educational opportunities for students with disabilities and effective professional preparation.